 The Peninsula School District has teamed up with West Sound Technical Skills for a summer school elective program.
-The three week program, held at Gig Harbor High School, runs through July 25 and offers a variety of courses that count as high school credit.
-Taking credits during the summer allows students greater elective flexibility during the school year.
-Among the classes offered are 2D Video Game Design, Sports Medicine, and Environmental Science.
+The three-week program, held at Gig Harbor High School, runs through Thursday and offers a variety of courses that count as high school credit.

-13-year-old student Montana Poindexter, a student in the video game design course, agreed with Lackman’s assesment of the program.
+Montana Poindexter, 13, a student in the video game design course, agreed.

 “It’s nice to have one thing to focus on,” Poindexter said.
 “We’re able to cover a lot of things in only three weeks.”

-17-year-old student Steven Fischer, also in the video game design class, said he’s enjoyed the class so far.
+Steven Fischer, 17, also in the video game design class, said he’s enjoyed the class so far.

-The video game programming class is taught by several college students from DigiPen Institute of Technology in Redmond, Wash.
-John Hughes, a college junior and instructor for the “Project Fun” program, said the class offers a non-conventional avenue for learning for kids who might not be drawn to a standard curriculum.
+Several college students from DigiPen Institute of Technology in Redmond teach the video game programming.
+John Hughes, a college junior and instructor for the “Project Fun” program, said the class offers a non-conventional avenue for students who might not be drawn to a standard curriculum.

-Students in the video game design class learn how to use “C++,” a computer programming language widely used by amateurs and professionals alike for software development and video game design.
+Students in the video game design class learn how to use C++, a computer programming language widely used by amateurs and professionals for software development and video game design.
 The class offers students a valuable opportunity to learn how to write code, a useful skill in a technology-driven world.

-In a mere two weeks, Poindexter and Fischer are close to completing original video games.
+In two weeks, Poindexter and Fischer are close to completing original video games.

 “I’m currently working on one,” Poindexter said.
-“It’s a space shooter—kind of like ‘Asteroids’ (the hugely popular Atari arcade game).”
+“It’s a space shooter — kind of like ‘Asteroids.’ ”

-“My game is kind of like ‘Breakout’ (another Atari offering),” Fischer said.
+“My game is kind of like ‘Breakout,’ ” Fischer added.
 “It’s called ‘Bricks.’
-It’s halfway done, I just need to do some little things.”
+It’s halfway done.
+I just need to do some little things.”